atlasxomics/AtlasXbrowser_docs/docs/ExampleWalkthrough.rst

 #.
 Once it has been confirmed that the tixels are properly aligned to the BSA channels, select **Activate** under the **On/Off Tissue** tab.

 #.
-At this point, the thresholded image overlayed with the tixel grid, should be displayed on screen.
+At this point, the thresholded image overlaid with the tixel grid, should be displayed on screen.
 The tixels should either be filled in red or remain clear.

     .. figure:: /images/ClassifyingTixels.png